jcailler/programmation-fonctionnelle-ul/TP/TP5/README.md

 `Option` has two possible outcomes: `Some` and `None` (which are self-explanatory).
 For example if your function has as return type `Option[Int]`, then you can return either an integer `n` by `Some(n)` or return nothing by `None`.

-Implement `findFirstEvenNumber` to return the first even number in the list, or `None` if there isn’t one.
+Implement `findFirstEvenNumber` to return the first even number in the list, or `None` if there isn't one.

 ```scala
 def positiveOrNothing(n: Int): Option[Int] =